Blood & Stone

-Blood & Stone is the thirteenth studio album by American rock band Sevendust.
+Blood & Stone is the thirteenth studio album by the American rock band Sevendust.
 It was released on October 23, 2020.
 Two songs were showcased from the album ahead of its full release; the first single, a tribute to the late singer Chris Cornell of Soundgarden, "The Day I Tried to Live", along with one other promotional song and single, "Blood from a Stone".